womenwhocode-belfast/SageMakerWorkshop/README.md

 ### 4. Clone Project to Notebook Instance

 1. On the Jupyter notebook homepage at the top right, click on **New** which will open a dropdown menu.
 Click **Terminal**.
 This will then open a Jupyter Notebook Terminal!
-2. Type **git clone https://github.com/womenwhocode-belfast/SageMakerWorkshop.git** to clone this project into jupyter notebook.
+2. Type [CD] **git clone https://github.com/womenwhocode-belfast/SageMakerWorkshop.git** to clone this project into jupyter notebook.

 There is another way to do this [..]

-## 5. Build Model

 For this workshop, we are using the breast cancer dataset.

+## 5. Data Cleaning

+To find out more about the data cleaning for this dataset, please go to [] Notebook.

-1. In Jupyter Notebook, open file [..]
+In Jupyter Notebook, open file [..]

+## 6. Data Training